 These also are very important to have running all the time.
 Make sure the fans in your grow area have manual switches on them.
-Most indoor garden centers offer this type of fan.
+Most indoor garden centres offer this type of fan.
 Don’t use digital or remote control fans from big box stores – they reset with a power outage.
-So, if your power flashes, and your lights come back on, your fan won’t.
-But any fan can fail while you’re away, and if you are studious about adjusting your reflectors to optimize canopy light, mitigating heat with flow of air is a must.
+So, if your power flashes and your lights come back on, your fan won’t.
+But any fan can fail while you’re away, and if you are studious about adjusting your reflectors to optimize canopy light, mitigating heat with a flow of air is a must.
 If this flow of air stops, your canopy gets hot, and your grow suffers.

 3. Your Pumps

 Your solution for moving your solution.
 If the pump in your reservoir fails to come on when it should, your plants don’t get irrigated.
 In an intense growing environment that’s not good, and time is not on your side.
 If you won’t be going back into your room for a couple of days, you will be most unhappy when you return.
 If only you had just peeked in once a day…